 Research in Nursing Informatics

-- the needs for information technology
+- needs for information technology

-- the factors associated with successful implementation, and
+- factors associated with successful implementation, and

 In consumer health informatics, where most programs focus on health promotion and disease prevention and management, the INS can study the impact of the informatics intervention on health practices and outcomes.19-21 Nurses with the Doctor of Nursing Practice degree will develop and use informatics tools to obtain and apply evidence to improve patient care.
 Nurses with academic doctoral degrees (PhD, DNSc) are developing standards for representing data, information, and knowledge in information systems, developing methods of decision support for nurses, developing and investigating new technologies to support nursing processes, and advancing knowledge about how nurses use and communicate data, information, and knowledge.
 In the face of the nursing shortage, this research enables “a rebalancing of the human and technological resources deployed to support patient care”.22